FeatureBaseDB/python-pilosa/README.md

 bitmap_query = stargazer.bitmap(1, 100)  # corresponds to PQL: Bitmap(frame='stargazer', stargazer_id=1)
 ```

-`Union` queries work on columns; use the database object to create them:
+`Union` queries work on columns; use the index object to create them:

 ```python
 query = repository.union(bitmap_query1, bitmap_query2)
 ```

-In order to increase througput, you may want to batch queries sent to the Pilosa server. `database.batch_query` method is used for that purpose:
+In order to increase througput, you may want to batch queries sent to the Pilosa server.
+The `index.batch_query` method is used for that purpose:

 ```python
 query = repository.batch_query(